AviatrixSystems/Docs/HowTos/avxgw_azurevpngw_site2cloud.rst

      - Remote Gateway IP Address: Enter the public IP of your virtual network gateway (collected at Step 3)

-     - Pre-shared Key: Enter your own pre-share key or leave it blank so that Controller will generate one
+     - Pre-shared Key: Enter your own pre-shared key or leave it blank so that Controller will generate one

-     - Remote Subnet: Enter the CIDR of the VNet, in which your virtual network gateway is created at Step 2
+     - Remote Subnet: Enter the CIDR of the VNet in which your virtual network gateway is created at Step 2

-     - Local Subnet: Enter the CIDR of the VPC/VNet, in which your Aviatrix gateway is created at Step 1
+     - Local Subnet: Enter the CIDR of the VPC/VNet in which your Aviatrix gateway is created at Step 1

 #.
-Once the site2cloud connection is created, select the same connection at "Site2Cloud" page.
+Once the site2cloud connection is created, select the same connection at the "Site2Cloud" page.
 Select the following values for each specific field and click "Download Configuration" button.

      - Vendor: Generic